> A.L. Lloyd > Songs > The Demon Lover

 The House Carpenter (Child 243) became a very popular song during the 1960’s and worked its way into the repertoires of many well-known performers during the folk revival, notably Joan Baez.
 Folksong collector, Francis James Child traced the song back to a London broadside ballad licensed 21 February 1657.
 Annie Watson learned this version as a child.

-Hedy West sang The House Carpenter it on her 1966 Topic album of Appalachian Ballads, Pretty Saro.
+Hedy West sang The House Carpenter on her 1966 Topic album of Appalachian Ballads, Pretty Saro.
 She noted:

 This is the commonest collected version of The Demon Lover (James Harris) in the United States.
 The oldest known printed version is entitled A Warning for Married Women in which the “heroine” is identified as Mrs. Jane Reynolds, born near Plymouth.
 The date of the broadside is 1685.
 A.L.
 Lloyd says it was almost surely in oral tradition long before that.
 In the original British forms the returning lover was a ghost who wreaks a terrible revenge on the girl who wouldn’t be faithful to his memory.
-This is on of the first songs Grandma and [grand uncle] Gus remember hearing their mother sing.
+This is one of the first songs Grandma and [grand uncle] Gus remember hearing their mother sing.

 Sweeney’s Men sang The House Carpenter in 1968 on their eponymous first Transatlantic album, Sweeney’s Men.
 This track was also included in 2002 on the Topic anthology The Acoustic Folk Box.